Ukraine has become an official candidate for European Union (EU) membership, the first step to joining the organisation.

 There would be financial benefits to joining the EU.

-However, Ukraine's main motive is not economic, argues Dr Zach Paikin, from the Centre of European Policy Studies think tank.
+However, Ukraine's main motive is not economic, argues Dr Zach Paikin, from the Centre for European Policy Studies think tank.

 "EU membership would establish Ukraine firmly as an independent, sovereign European state," he says.
 "Not merely part of the Russian world."